top of page

 Joyce, one of the club’s members and a partial narrator, demonstrates this notion with her humorous reflection: “I read that if mankind doesn’t stop eating meat, there will be mass starvation by 2050.
 With respect, I am nearly eighty, and so this won’t be my problem, but I do hope they sort it out” (Osman, 2020).
 This sentiment not only denotes her acceptance of her own mortality but also hints at her desire to engage fully in life, as evidenced by her whimsical plans for flirtation during bus rides: “Perhaps I will just sit next to him at the back of the bus one day, what am I waiting for?”
 (Osman, 2020).
 Here, Joyce exemplifies the spirit of the Thursday Murder Club—embracing life and embarking on adventures that defy the expectations of age.

 The members of the Thursday Murder Club are acutely aware of how society perceives them and what it expects of them, yet they choose to reject those stereotypes.
-Joyce’s candid observation, “[p]erhaps they only came to help because I look old.
+Joyce’s remarks after tripping over a loose paving slab, “[p]erhaps they only came to help because I look old.
 I look frail and helpless.
 But I don’t think so,” reveals a deeper understanding of the prejudices that often accompany ageing (Osman, 2020).
+She refuses to be part of the narrative that confines her to a role of vulnerability, instead she asserts her agency.
+This divergence can also be observed at a collective level.
 Rather than allowing these perceptions to confine them, the members of the Club cleverly leverage these biases to their advantage.
 They use such stereotypes as a disguise that grants them the freedom to operate with greater flexibility and autonomy.
 The characters subvert the ageist discourses by using the ageist assumptions to their benefit.
 When faced with the prospect of police interrogation, one of them remarks, “[i]t can be very stressful for elderly people to talk to police officers” (Osman, 2020).
 The narrative unfolds to reveal that this claim is a calculated maneuver designed to deflect scrutiny and manipulate perceptions, rather than a genuine demand for empathy.
 As the club conducts their own investigations through unconventional means and methods, they consciously choose to sidestep the police, crossing boundaries that many would deem inappropriate.
 Joyce comments on this rebellious spirit, stating, “I think that we are doing something illegal, but we are past the age of caring.
 Perhaps we are raging against the dying of the light, but that is poetry, not life” (Osman, 2020).
 Joyce's comment itself is a critical reading of literature and the literary stereotypes as well as defiance against the constraints of ageing and a refusal to be defined by societal limitations.
+Joyce’s reflection reveals how certain literary products, poems in this case, helped propagate stereotypes of frailty, helplessness, or irrelevance.
+In this context, Osman’s narrative can be considered as a counter-narrative to the dominant discourse surrounding ageing.

 The physical challenges faced by the characters are not merely sidestepped; instead, they are confronted head-on, signifying a deeper acceptance of their realities.
 At a certain moment, Ron, one of the members of the Club, attempts to articulate his thoughts regarding David Cameron and the EU referendum, but he finds himself losing his train of thought, a reflection of the cognitive dissonance.
 As he settles into his chair, he is also reminded of the physical implications of his age with the sound of his “knees cracking like gunshots” (Osman, 2020).
 Similarly, Joyce reflects on the past vitality of the men in her life—Ron, Bernard, John, and Ibrahim—pondering the strength they once possessed.
 Her musings reveal a deep-seated awareness of their current diminished states, a poignant acknowledgement of how age has eroded their former prowess.
 “How strong these men must have been in their time,” she contemplates, contrasting their past vigour with their present fragility.
 The wistfulness in her observation, “[t]he testosterone was lovely while it lasted though,” touches upon a broader discourse on sexuality and masculinity (Osman, 2020).